X:IN: 2023–2024: Debut with Keeping the Fire, line-up changes, Synchronicity, The Real, Seoul-Moskva and Acha(%)

 Due to personal circumstances, Chi.U left in June 2023, followed by Roa in July 2023.
 In July 2023, the company introduced two new Korean members, Nizz and Hannah.

 On August 5, 2023, Escrow Entertainment released a poster announcing the release of their first extended play album titled Synchronicity, released on August 30, 2023.
 The album features a blend of pop and dance genres, with "Synchronize" serving as the title track..

 On February 5, 2024, X:IN announced their second extended play through releasing a poster, The Real, which was officially released on February 25, 2024, under Escrow Entertainment.
 The album features four tracks, with title track "NO DOUBT" filmed in Cebu, Philippines.
 Prior to the album's release, the group dropped the pre-release single "My Idol" on February 19, 2024.
 The album was described by leader E.Sha as a reflection of the member's personal experiences, capturing their emotions and struggles on their journey as idols.

 In May 2024, they visited Moscow, Russia, where they served as judges at the Asian Dragon Fest, performed a concert, and held a fan signing event.
-During this visit, they collaborated with Russian artist Anatoly Tsoy, known professionally as TSOY, to record the single "Seoul – Moskva."
+During this visit, they collaborated with Russian artist Anatoly Tsoy, known professionally as TSOY, to record the single "Seoul – Moskva".
 The song, featuring lyrics in Russian, English, and Korean, was released on October 25, 2024.
 TSOY expressed excitement about this groundbreaking collaboration, noting that it was the first of its kind between a Russian artist and a K-pop group.
 He joined X:IN on stage during their second visit to Russia, performing live at their concerts in Moscow on November 2, 2024, and in St. Petersburg on November 3, 2024.
 This marked the first live performances of their collaboration.

 X:IN released their digital single "Acha(%)" on December 13, 2024, which conveys a message about confidently embracing individuality, overcoming obstacles, and letting go of toxic influences while staying true to oneself.
 This was preceded by the release of "Keeping the Fire Rock Ver." on December 12, 2024.

-2025–present: Departure from Escrow Entertainment, Defend Myself, ISAC and RRRUN
+2025–present: Departure from Escrow Entertainment, Defend Myself, and Rrrun, Hyper

 On April 9, 2025, it was announced via the official platform b.stage that they had terminated their contract with Escrow Entertainment.
 The group will continue their future activities under the management of a new agency, BeBy Entertainment.

 After a year long hiatus, the group confirmed that they are preparing for their comeback which is filmed entirely in Los Angeles, California, USA.